-prim_key Unique respondent identifier
+prim\key | Unique respondent identifier

-The variable prim_key is a 9 digit character variable of the form yymmxxxxx, where yy is the two-digit year (14 for 2014, 15 for 2015, etc.), mm is month (01 for January, 02 for February, etc.), and xxxxx is a random five digit number.
-The prim_key for a UAS member is the same across all UAS surveys.
+The variable prim\key is a 9 digit character variable of the form yymmxxxx, where yy is the two-digit year (16 for 2016, 17 for 2017, etc.) in which the respondent joined the UAS panel, mm is the month the respondent joined the UAS panel (01 for January, 02 for February, etc.), and xxxxx is a random five digit number.
+The prim\key for a UAS member is the same across all UAS surveys.
 This allows data users to merge other UAS survey datasets onto the SCPC dataset.

 This variable is the equivalent of the variable uasid in other UAS surveys.
-The name prim_key is used to maintain backwards compatibility with the code used to process the SCPC data.
-For more information about uasid, visit https://uasdata.usc.edu/content/Standard-variables.
+The name prim\key is used to maintain backwards compatibility with the code used to process the SCPC data.
+For more information about uasid, visit this UAS data website.
 The variable uasid and other variables described on the UAS website allow the data user to determine if other members of the same household are UAS members.